Usbac/wolff/docs/config.md

 * **cache_on**: the cache status, true for enabling the use of cache, false for disable it.

+* **stdlib_on**: the standard library status, true for enabling its functions in the global namespace, false for disable them.

 * **maintenance_on**: the maintenance mode status, true for putting the page in maintenance, false for not.

 ## Environment